staslev/LeetCode-refactored/FAQ.md

 ## FAQ

+#### Why is code readability so important?

+Or put another way, "Why should anyone care about code readability?".

+There is an enormous amount of material on this subject, ranging from [academic papers](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=code+readability&btnG=) to [posts and essays on the web](https://www.google.com/search?q=why+is+code+readability+important).

+If I had to put it all into one sentence I would probably say that it all boils down to code readability having an immense effect on how easy it is to perform two extremely important software activities: introduce new features, and fix bugs.
+In fact, one of [Lehman's Laws](https://en.wikipedia.org/wiki/Lehman%27s_laws_of_software_evolution) states that a system must be continually adapted or it becomes progressively less satisfactory.

+In other words, if you can't adapt your software (e.g., by fixing bugs and introducing new features), your software will become less and less satisfactory.
+That's actually a big deal, since if your software is "less and less satisfactory", users are likely to start ditching it.
+Nowadays, users equal money, so the math is pretty clear at this point.

+---

 #### Why is it called LeetCode refactored?

 > "Refactoring is the process of changing a software system in such a way that it does not alter the external behavior of the code yet improves its internal structure."